nhsconnect/Digital-Child-Health-STU3/pages/overview/overview_guide_versioning.md

 summary: An overview of this implementation guide is versioned.
 ---

-## Experimental ##
+## Beta (draft) ##

-This implementation guide is in currently in an **Alpha** state.
+This implementation guidance is a draft version to support the development of the Digital Child Health Event Message Bundles in preparation for a Beta release.
 This means that changes and releases are occurring regularly.

 ## Semantic Versioning ##